romland/spinpong/README.md

 - get point for each brick you remove? (you = last paddle to touch ball)
 - use generated generative cartoon characters for power-ups (i.e. a guy running for faster ball, etc)
 - on "death": lightning from where ball slipped through to the bat -- and bat blows up
+- TODO: Need support for TTL and undoEffect in powerUp config.
+Also:
+  "drop-chance"

+BUG:
+- a really fast ball will go 'through' the paddle (need same fix as elsewhere)

 Achievement tracking:
 - highest velocity ball returned
 - highest velocity ball won
-- number of paddle exchanges survived (left->right->leftt) */
+- number of paddle exchanges survived (left->right->leftt)
+- own goal (paddle -> lost)
+*/
 ```